namecheap/ilc/docs/routing/route_configuration_options.md

 ![ILC transition hooks](../assets/transition_hooks.gif)

-More information about protected route is available in the [ILC transition hooks page](../transition_hooks.md).
+More information about the Transition hooks plugin is available in the [ILC transition hooks page](../transition_hooks.md).

 ## Slot configuration